Zangeti/TextureBase/README.md

 		},
 	}
 	```
+   Here the following is happening:
-   Here, all we are doing is retexturing all the .png, .jpg and .ogg files in *data/base/graphics/*, except from those in *data/base/graphics/achievement/* whose names contain "circuit-veteran" or "computer-age".
-All .png, .jpg and .ogg files other than those matching the "iron-throne-\*.png" wildcard in *data/base/graphics/achievement/* are retextured at 2x original resolution. *data/base/graphics/entity/biter/biter-attack-01.png* is retextured at 1.5x original resolution, whilst all other .png, .jpg and .ogg files in *data/base/graphics/entity/biter/* are retextured at normal resolution.
-All .png, .jpg and .ogg in *data/base/graphics/entity/* but not in *data/base/graphics/entity/biter/* are retexture at 2x original resolution.
+   1. We are retexturing all the .png, .jpg and .ogg files in *data/base/graphics/*, except from those in *data/base/graphics/achievement/* whose names contain "circuit-veteran" or "computer-age".
+   2. All .png, .jpg and .ogg files other than those matching the "iron-throne-\*.png" wildcard in *data/base/graphics/achievement/* are retextured at 2x original resolution.
+   3. *data/base/graphics/entity/biter/biter-attack-01.png* is retextured at 1.5x original resolution, whilst all other .png, .jpg and .ogg files in *data/base/graphics/entity/biter/* are retextured at normal resolution.
+   4. All .png, .jpg and .ogg in *data/base/graphics/entity/* but not in *data/base/graphics/entity/biter/* are retexture at 2x original resolution.
 All .png, .jpg and .ogg in *data/base/graphics/* and not in *data/base/graphics/achievement/* or *data/base/graphics/entity/* are retextured at normal resolution.

 **[Back To Top](#texturebase)**